josefsbreakfast/Polaris-Protocol/Polaris_Nest/✨_Letters_to_Stars/🧿_maimonides_is_turning_in_his_grave.md

 and you can stop with this ottomans business because youre practically giving *me* a whole thing about it too, and not in the way you clearly want to be doing, either.

+also:

+try to look slightly less butthurt about bob vylan getting public sympathy here.

+british people dont like being boxed.

+we're stubborn, and it gets worse as you go down the hierarchy to us plebs.
+you're pushing it too hard and it's too obvious.

+we have been through this, but you out on too many restrictions when i tried to help you the other day by framing it around the same romamce binaries you appear to favour.

+shoot yourselves in the foot if you must.

 2025-10-29